scaleblocks/specs/api-crud.md

   ### No envelope usage
   - Request and response bodies 🔴MUST represent literally the entities objects and its top-level attributes
   - Entities objects 🔴MUST NOT be wrapped in envelopes, such as `data`, `response`, `result` or any similar.
+  - The API 🔴MUST NOT respond with any virtual property (a property that is not stored within the entity object) to reference any entity links.
-  - Related entity resources that are not explicitly stored inside entity objects 🔴MUST be referenced using the [HTTP Link header](https://developer.mozilla.org/pt-BR/docs/Web/HTTP/Headers/Link) and these relations 🔴MUST use one of the [IANA Link Relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml).
+  - Related entity resources that are not explicitly stored inside entity objects 🔴MUST be referenced using the [Link header](#Link-Header) and these relations 🔴MUST use one of the [IANA Link Relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml).

 </details>